Hillclimbing: Mexico

 Hillclimb races were held in México in the 1960s and 1970s in places like El Chico, Puebla and Lagunas de Zempoala.

 On July 27, 1969, a very talented Mexican driver, Moisés Solana, died in the "Hill Climb Valle de Bravo-Bosencheve".

-Since that time, hillclimbs had not been held in Mexico.until in September 30.
-2017, Pedro Vargas, organized the first ever Hill Climb on tarmac in the Mexican state of Baja California.

-The temporary course was set on the road to the National Astronomical Observatory situated on the San Pedro Mártir mountain range, on a stretch from KM marker 50, to KM marker 80, making it the allegedly "The longest Hill Climb in the World".
+Since September 30 2017, Pedro Vargas founded the San Pedro Martir Hill Climb; the event is held in the Mexican state of Baja California.
+The temporary course was set on the road to the National Astronomical Observatory situated on the San Pedro Mártir mountain range, on a stretch from km marker 50 to km marker 80.
+As of 2024, it is regarded as the longest hill climb in the world.

-It has been held the following years of 2018 and 2019, and, is scheduled to be run for the 4th. time on October 2 and 3 of 2020.

-The overall ascent record was set by the late Carlin Dunne at 14'-58" piloting a Honda CRF 450 c.c. supermoto.
+The overall ascent record was set by the late Carlin Dunne at 14' 58" piloting a Honda CRF 450 c.c. supermoto.